jump-dev/JuMP.jl/doc/installation.rst

 ECOS
 ++++

-ECOS can be used by JuMP to solve LPs - it cannot be used to solve SOCPs at this time.
+ECOS can be used by JuMP to solve LPs and SOCPs.
+ECOS does not support general quadratic objectives or constraints, only second-order conic constraints of the form ``x'x <= y^2``.

 GLPK